-Exhibit one album or notebook, either $8\frac{1}{2}$ " x 11" or 12" x 12", with a front and back cover.
-The album/ notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
+Exhibit one album or notebook, either 8 $\frac{1}{2}$ " x 11" or 12" x 12", with a front and back cover.
+The album/ notebook must have a minimum of 4 pages (front and back, making it 8 sides), exhibited in page protectors.
+NOTE - the front and back album covers are NOT part of the "page" count.
 "Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
-Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc. Beginners must use a minimum of four embellishments and tell a story with pictures.
+Embellishments may include, but are not limited to, ribbon, clips, stickers, special lettering, etc. Beginners must use a minimum of four embellishments in their 4 scrapbook pages (a minimum of four embellishments on the 4 required scrapbook pages, not four per page), 8 sides and tell a story with pictures